Starting the Women in Translation month with this promising read:

 But, it was the beautiful blurb that sealed the deal!

 The Red Room, translated by Bruce and Ju Chan Fulton, has three stories about “trauma in contemporary Korea.”
 The stories narrate how traumatic experiences have become a part and parcel for many Koreans especially because of the Korean War and the Gwangju/Kwangju Massacre.
-Bookended by in depth foreward and afterward that help the reader to know more about the specific events that the stories in the novel, The Red Room, talk about.
+The Red Room is bookended by in depth forward and afterword that help the reader to know more about the specific events that the stories in the novel talk about.